Please call me "Ted"

 And, here are my recent contacts.

 As a young boy in the 1950's, I spent time with my Dad at field days and sitting on his lap as he called CQ DX with his call sign K2GAV, which he received in 1953.
-Therefore, this year we're celebrating the 60th anniversary of having K2GAV in our family.
+So, in 2013 we celebrated the 60th anniversary of having K2GAV in our family.
 Dad enjoyed operating 2 meter AM back in those days.
 Here are some photos of my Dad, the original K2GAV,one on Field Day 1958 and another (c.
 1950) working on a customer's radio and TV in his shop at Capitol Radio & TV Service.